 Who is responsible for customer onboarding?

 A SaaS Customer Onboarding can be done by a customer success manager (CSM), a Customer onboarding specialist or some other department (sales, support etc) depending on the specific requirements.

 After your sales team has closed the deal with a customer, a Customer Success onboarding specialist comes into the picture.
 His/her job is to guide and help the customer during the onboarding process so that the customer reaches an early value as soon as possible.

 But it is not as easy as it seems.

 After a deal is closed, an onboarding specialist has only limited time to make sure s/he is able to help customer reach an early value, otherwise the customer might get disinterested or feel that it is taking too much time and is not worth the effort.

 If too much time is wasted, the customer might enter the enter the valley of death and eventually s/he might churn.
 You have to ensure that time to value is less than time to live.

-At the end of the onboarding period, the onboarding specialist has to make sure that the customer has deployed the software and has started getting value from it.
+At the end of the onboarding period, the customer or product onboarding specialist has to make sure that the customer has deployed the software and has started getting value from it.

 Why can’t my customer success team handle the onboarding process?